JB-26/web-portfolio-next-gen/posts/2025-05-21-performance.md

 ## Removing the search function

 I used to have a search function on the blog page, but nobody used it.
 So I removed it.
 Having less to load is always a plus.
-I there’s a need for it, I’ll add it back in at a later date.
+If there’s a need for it, I’ll add it back in at a later date.

 I’m still keeping the tags at the end of each post.
 I genuinely believe that it adds value and improves post discoverability.
 Maybe it’s something that I can improve in the future.